cyndereN/Matrix/README.md

 # Matrix
-Devloping a teaching aid tool for learning matrix using pygame.
+A teaching aid tool developed for learning matrix using pygame.

 To run: `python main.py`